Ventolin

 • have known tachyarrhythmias (irregular heartbeat)

-• have a coronary heart disease
+• have coronary heart disease

 • have arterial hypertension (also known as PAH)